Criminal Mischief Attorney in Miami, FL

-Whether you or a loved one has been arrested, or are under investigation for criminal mischief, it is critical to consult with an experienced attorney as soon as possible to ensure that your rights are protected.
-You need the counsel of an experienced Miami criminal mischief attorney to guide you through the process and maximize your chances of resolving your case with a favorable outcome.
+Whether you or a loved one has been arrested or is under investigation for criminal mischief, it is critical to consult with an experienced criminal mischief lawyer as soon as possible to ensure that your rights are protected.
+If you’re brought up on property damage charges, You need the counsel of an experienced Miami criminal mischief attorney to guide you through the process and maximize your chances of resolving your case with a favorable outcome.

 What is Criminal Mischief?

 The definition of criminal mischief can be found in Florida Statutes, Section 806.13.
 Put simply, the essence of the crime is the intentional malicious destruction of someone’s property.
-It can be charged as a misdemeanor or a felony depending on the amount of damage caused in dollar terms (see punishment section below for more information).
+It can be charged as felony criminal mischief depending on the amount of damage caused in dollar terms (see punishment section below for more information).

 To prove the crime of criminal mischief, the State has to prove three elements beyond a reasonable doubt:

 - That you injured or damaged real or personal property (includes graffiti).